rangle/augury-site/README.md

 ### Production

 ```
-> harp compile # Will output a www/ folder
+> npm run compile # Will output a www/ folder
 > firebase deploy # Will go live
 ```